Wedding Trip

 Carnaval in São Paulo

-We recommend booking your flight with the airline LATAM
+We recommend booking your flight with the airline LATAM (via Santiago in Chile).

 -

-On February 14 - Official Carnival Parade.
+On February 14 - Official Carnaval Parade.

 From 9pm until sunrise on the 15th, with all-inclusive dinner/lunches and drinks.